inkscopexyz/inkscope-fuzzer/README.md

     docker run inkscope-fuzzer-testing
 ```

+> **Note:** To compile and run the test contracts manually in your local environment, ensure that you're using cargo-contract version 4.1.1.

 ### 🎨 Text User Interface

 You can start a TUI by passing --tui in the command line (or changing the `use_tui` variable in the config.yaml)